 ICANN VP Policy Development subsequently, 31 March 2004, sent a "request for guidance" to the GNSO council chair.
 In this comprehensive communication the GNSO Council is requested to issue a "consensus statement defining criteria and conditions to be applied in the selection of a successor registry operator".
 In developing the scope of its recommendations, the GNSO should be guided by the example criteria listed in paragraph 5.2.4 (see annex 1).
 The GNSO Council established a .net subcommittee at its 1 April 2004 meeting.
-That subcommittee was charged with expediting a recommendation to GNSO Council within the designated timeframe.
+That subcommittee was charged with expediting a recommendation to GNSO Council within the designated timeframe to enable it to provide advice to the Board.